maatheuus/VactionPlan/README.md

-# Holiday Plan
+# Vacations Plan

 ![Badge em Desenvolvimento](https://img.shields.io/badge/status-finish-green)

-**Holiday Plan** is a website that you can use to manage your company's vacation plan and provide information to employees about the status of their vacation requests.
+**Vacations Plan** is a website that you can use to manage your company's vacation plan and provide information to employees about the status of their vacation requests.

 ## How to install: